migueldsol/TSB_Recruitment/README.md

 Create, in ros, a global planner node that is able to trace the shortest path between two given coordinates and publish it to a topic.
 Also it was given a nautical Chart with the purpose of transforming it into a data structure for the global planner.

-The Nautical Chart
+- The Nautical Chart

 ![](/TSB/CartaNautica.png)

-Example of Data Structure
+- Example of Data Structure (this is the 2d list that will be converted into a graph)

 ![](/TSB/DataStructure.png)